boy12371/launchdock/README.md

 ## TODO

+* Specify container linking (--link) at launch, which would allow, for example, launching a container from the `wordpress` image linked to a container from the `mysql` image, or Meteor container linked to mongodb container, etc.
 * Dynamic changing of root URL
 * Load balancing (currently distributes instantiation)
 * Auto scaling hooks to automatically update hosts